KukretiShubham/KukretiShubham/README.md

 	I am a self-taught developer, who loves exploring different technologies.
 	Also, I love and contribute to OpenSource.
 	My interest lies in Web Development, Data Science and Blockchain technology.
 	As a Hobby, I play Chess and Read Physics.
-I also Cosmology, Space and everything related.
+I also love Cosmology, Space and everything related.
 </strong>
 </p>